 Nada’s Devon Rex

 We first fell in love with the Devon Rex breed in 2007, and have happily been owned by these amazing curly coated cats ever since.
 We believe health is a priority and complete DNA testing to ensure we are breeding wisely.
-We offer kittens for pet families that go to their new home spayed/neutered, vaccinated, CFA/TICA registered, and with a 3 year Genetic health contract/guarantee.
+We offer kittens for pet families that go to their new home spayed/neutered, vaccinated, CFA and/or TICA registered, and with a 3 year Genetic health contract/guarantee.
+We have Devon Rex Cats for Sale

 According to The International Cat Association the Devon Rex are the pixies of the cat fancy with their impish looks and mischievous personalities.
 The Devon Rex have large low set ears and big impish eyes set in a head with a short muzzle and high cheekbones.
 It is a small to medium sized cat with a muscular body covered with a short, velvety soft coat that ripples with waves.
 They are often described as resembling the Gremlins from the film Star Wars while the waif-like tousled curls of their coats are reminiscent of Little Orphan Annie’s tousled mop.